flemmii/FTCpp-SDK/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/tests/TestResults.md

-# !!!
-WARNING  !!!

-This file is not up to date and will be updated soon

 # Results of the tests

 This test files are designed to test the performance of C++ versus Java in various realistic